17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 7) Don’t be a cautionary tale.

 Just to piggyback off the previous statement, you’re going to screw up.
 You will, as I have great faith in you.
 But we all have though.
-And when you do, I’m not going to throw a party and congratulate you, but remind you the need to learn from it, and deal with the consequences as a man.
+And when you do, I’m not going to throw a party and congratulate you, but remind you of the need to learn from it and deal with the consequences as a man.

 8) Don’t let anybody tell you you cannot accomplish something.
 Not even me.

 Confidence plays a huge role in the development of your manhood.
 That’s developed by your ability to overcome adversity no matter how great or small a feat.
 It can hurt you deeply when those closest to you doubt or tell you otherwise.
 If met by that response, you chalk them up as a fool.
 A doubter.
 A non-believer.
 I’d like to not be one of them.
 Either way, make it happen.
-F*** em all sonny.
+F*ck ’em all sonny.

 It’s taken an insanely (no pun intended) long amount of time in life for me to come to the realization that I’m a little screwed up.
 Damn, and I’d always thought I was somewhat normal too.
 What I didn’t understand about myself was why things were so hard for me to be normal.
-Why would I let my personality get out of hand.
+Why would I let my personality get out of hand?
 Why did I lose control in the first place?

 Your addictions can destroy you.
 And I know I have an addictive personality.
 I know.
 I haven’t been one to realize and admit this till I was in my late thirties though.
-With that, things go dark real fast for this type of person.
+With that, things go dark really fast for this type of person.
 The flip side is some positive things can come from it if applied in the right manner.

 Harness that energy for prosperity and productivity.
 Study something and not only be good at it.
 Be great at it.
 Why couldn’t I just be normal?
 Because I cannot.
 Nor do I want to be anymore.